qvik/gcp-data-training/README.md

 git push google master
 ```

-5. Clone the `veikkaus-data-training` repository to your laptop by following the instructions in Source Repositories
+5. Clone the `gcp-data-training` repository to your laptop by following the instructions in Source Repositories

 Back to Cloud Shell, everyone!